mar10/test-release-tools/README.md

-# test-release-tools
+# test-release-tool
-Temporary repository and project to test `mar10/release-tools`
+Temporary repository and project to test `mar10/release-tool`